CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ##### EXERCISE 1.a

-Get the list of rooms together with their room types.
+Get the list of all room IDs together with their room type names.

 ##### EXERCISE 1.b: OPTIONAL STRETCH GOAL

-Get the list of reservations together with the details of the title, first name and surname customer who made it.
+Get the list of reservations (all columns) together with the the title, first name and surname customer who made it.